MrGassner/odin-dashboard/README.md

-# odin-dashboard

-Page designed as part of Odin's project.
-I decided to create this page to showcase as an index to the other projects already created.
-The design choice was created using a similar template as Youtube.
+# The Odin Project: Admin Dashboard

+Based on Youtube basic layout.
+I designed this page as an index to the previous projects of the Odin Lessons, with buttons that link to the preview of the pages, and to the github repository

+## Projects on dashboard

+* Calculator
+* Etch-A-Sketch
+* Landing Page
+* Recipes
+* Rock Paper Scissors
+* Sign-up Form